madhushripatil/topos-backend-assignment/README.md

 ## Deployment

+Set an environment variable 'BUILDING_ENV' to your environment file name.

+Download the [Project zip](https://github.com/madhushripatil/topos-backend-assignment/archive/master.zip) to your $GOPATH src directory.

+Run the following commands:
+go build
+go install
+go run server.go

+You may use Curl or Postman REST client to run the APIs provided

-Set your Database and REST Endpoint parameters in the [buildingFootprint.env](https://github.com/madhushripatil/topos-backend-assignment/blob/master/buildingFootprint.env) file provided.
+Set your Database and REST Endpoint parameters in the [development.env](https://github.com/madhushripatil/topos-backend-assignment/blob/master/development.env) file provided.

 ## Built With